 For other types of theft, check out the Pennsylvania Consolidated Statutes, title 18, chapter 39, or consult with an attorney.

 (18 Pa.
 Cons.
-Stat. §§ 3901, 3921, 3922, 3923, 3925, 3927 (2020).)
+Stat. §§ 3901, 3921, 3922, 3923, 3925, 3927 (2024).)

 Pennsylvania classifies most theft offenses according to the value of the property taken and, sometimes, by the circumstances surrounding the offense.
-Let's take a closer look at each level of theft in Pennsylvania.

-Misdemeanor theft falls into one of three categories.
-Third-degree involves property worth less than $50, which subjects the offender to up to one year in jail and a $2,500 fine.
+Second-degree misdemeanor.
 A defendant who steals property valued at $50 or more but less than $200 commits a second-degree misdemeanor theft and faces up to two years in prison and a $5,000 fine.
-If a defendant unlawfully takes property worth $200 to $2,000, they are guilty of first-degree misdemeanor theft and can receive up to five years in prison and a $10,000 fine.

-Theft is classified as a felony of the third degree if the value of the property stolen is more than $2,000 but less than $100,000, or if the property stolen is an automobile, airplane, motorcycle, motorboat, or another motor-propelled vehicle.
+Theft is classified as a felony of the third degree if the value of the property stolen is more than $2,000 but less than $100,000, or if the property stolen is a vehicle, airplane, motorcycle, motorboat, or another motor-propelled vehicle.
 Theft by receiving stolen property becomes a felony of the third degree if the receiver is in the business of buying or selling stolen property.
 A guilty offender faces up to seven years in prison and a $15,000 fine.

 Theft constitutes a felony of the second degree if any of the following apply: